-Pescia is internationally renowned as the flower capital, however its history and works of art are also deserving of praise.
+Today Pescia is internationally renowned for its flowers.
+However, its history and art are also deserving of praise.

 – Old Flower Market, an interesting structure from an architectural viewpoint, built around the end of the 1940s.
 It is currently used for the Flower Exhibition held every two years